Student Loan Debt by Gender

 • 12 years after college graduation, white men have paid off up to 44% of their student loan debt, while white women have only paid off up to 28%.

-• Black women on the other hand see their loan debt increase due to additional incurred costs, up to 13% over 12 years, compared to black men who see 11% more debt on average.
+• Black women see their loan debt increase due to additional incurred costs (such as interest) up to 13% over 12 years, compared to Black men who see 11% more debt on average.

 • A higher percentage of women borrow federal student loans than men, borrow higher amounts, and pay them back at a lower amount per month than men as well.

-• A higher percentage of women also borrow private student loans than men, and pay them back at a lower amount than men over time.
+• A higher percentage of women borrow private student loans compared to men.

 • Female students are more likely to obtain student loans for themselves.